 For Craigkelly the DM log or Yagi10K for strong signal areas, the Log36 or Yagi 18K for medium signal areas, the Yagi18A* for outside installs in poor signal areas, the XB10A* for loft installations in poor signal areas, and the XB16A* for those with the most marginal signals.
 Unless you have a massive loft we’d normally recommend the XB10A over the XB16A for a loft install due the smaller size of the former aerial.
 The dimensions and test performance of the aerials can be found on the relevant buy pages.

-* The A group aerials will not pick up the "temporary" MUX 7, if you particularly want to receive this MUX we still recommend the DM log for strong signal areas and the Log36 or Yagi18K for medium signal areas, but for weak areas we’d recommend the DY14WB, though you will lose gain on the 6 main MUXES compared to an A group aerial.
-Alternatively, diplex a Yagi 18E with your existing A group aerial (using a CH38 diplexer) to get high gain across the whole band.
+* The A group aerials will not pick up the "temporary" MUX 7, if you particularly want to receive this MUX we still recommend the DM log for strong signal areas and the Log36 or Yagi18K for medium signal areas, but for weak areas we’d recommend you diplex a Yagi 18E with an A group aerial (using a CH38 diplexer) to get high gain across the whole band.

 Craigkelly TV transmitter (Photo : David Foord at The Big Tower)

 Craigkelly TV transmitter from the Royal Yacht Britannia.
 (Picture Mike Smith)